botpress/readme/docs/INTEGRATIONS/using-integrations/intercom.md

 2. Click "New App", give it a name like `Botpress connector`, then select the desired workspace and click "Create App"
 3. You will be redirected to the app's Authentication settings page.
 Copy the Access Token and paste it in the Botpress integration settings.

-## Getting the Admin Id
+## Getting the Admin ID

 1. Open Intercom and hover over your avatar in the bottom left corner, then click your avatar again to see your profile
-2. Copy the last number in the URL (as shown below), this is your Admin Id.
+2. Copy the last number in the URL (as shown below), this is your Admin ID.
 Paste it in the Botpress integration settings

 <Image align="left" src="https://files.readme.io/428e56f-image.png" />